labuladong/fucking-algorithm/dynamic_programming/FourKeysKeyboard.md

 This algorithm is based on the following fact.
 There must be only two cases of the key sequence corresponding to the optimal answer:

--   Either keep pressing A: `A`, ` A`, ... , `A` (more when `N` is smaller).
+-   Either keeps pressing A: `A`, ` A`, ... , `A` (more when `N` is smaller).
 -   Either this is the form: `A`, `A`, ..., `Ctrl-A`, `Ctrl-C`, `Ctrl-V`, `Ctrl-V`, ..., `Ctrl-V` (mostly when `N` is larger). *(Here you can find some mathematical rules, you can study if you are interested)*

 Because when the number of characters to be printed is relatively small (`N` is small), "`Ctrl-A`, `Ctrl-C`, `Ctrl-V`" consumes a relatively high number of operations, so we might as well keep pressing `A`.
 When `N` is relatively large, the gain of `Ctrl-V` in the later period is definitely relatively large.
-In this case, the entire operation sequence is roughly like this: at the beginning, press several 'A's, then `Ctrl-A`, `Ctrl-C`, and finally several `Ctrl-V`, and then continue `Ctrl-A -> Ctrl-C -> Ctrl-V` Such a loop operation.
+In this case, the entire operation sequence is roughly like this: at the beginning, press several 'A's, then `Ctrl-A`s, `Ctrl-C`, and finally several `Ctrl-V`s, and then continue `Ctrl-A -> Ctrl-C -> Ctrl-V` Such a loop operation.

 In other words, the last keystroke was either `A` or `Ctrl-V`.
-As long as we are clear on this, we can design the algorithm through these **two situations**:
+As long as we are clear about this, we can design the algorithm through these **two situations**:

 ```java
 int[] dp = new int[N + 1];